-Projected Use: Planning and Management for Grant- The City of Birmingham will use the funds allocated to this activity exclusively toward the planning of the CDBG- Disaster Recovery Area (Attachment A).
+Projected Use: Planning and Management for the Grant-The City of Birmingham will use the funds allocated to this activity exclusively toward the planning of the CDBG- Disaster Recovery Area (Attachement A).

-Start Date: September 1, 2015, End Date: September 1, 2017.
-CDBG National Objective Citation: Eligibility 570.205 Planning; National Objective N/A; Performance Measure Objectives: N/A; Performance Measure Outcomes: N/A
+Start Date: September 5, 2014, End Date: October 31, 2015.
+CDBG National Objective Citation: Eligibility 570.205 Planning and Management; National Objective N/A; Performance Measure Objectives: N/A; Performance Measure Outcomes: N/A

-Threshold Criteria: Funds will only be used to cover cost of planning for the CDBG- Disaster Recovery Area.
+Threshold Criteria: Funds will only be used to cover cost of planning and management for the CDBG-Disaster Recovery Area.

-Grant Size Limits: As presented in the Federal Register notice dated May 29, 2013, The City of Birmingham is allowed to use up to fifteen percent (15%) of the grant for planning costs; therefore, the costs for planning are not to exceed \$2,624,350.00 for all planning activities associated with CDBG-DR. The City is adjusting the allocation for Round 3 to \$100,000.00 at this time.
-The total of the B-13 allocation will be \$350,000 at this time.
+Grant Size Limits: As presented in the Federal Register notice dated May 29, 2013, The City of Birmingham is allowed to use up to fifteen percent (15%) of the grant for planning and management costs; therefore, the costs for planning and management are not to exceed \$2,624,350.00 for all planning and management activities associated with CDBG-DR. The City is adjusting the allocation from Round 1 to \$280,000.00 at this time.